 Join us to learn more about how local government works, project management, and public relations.

-We are offering four summer fellowships in the Mayor’s Office.
+We are offering fellowships in the Mayor’s Office.
 Mayor Jones is committed to building a St. Louis where everyone can thrive.
 Join us to learn more about how local government works, project management, and public relations.
 We are seeking individuals above the age of 18.

 Our fellowship positions are as follows.
 Please indicate in your cover letter which position you are applying for.

 Fellows will be paid $15/ hour and will have parking provided for the duration of their fellowship.
 Fellows are expected to work a minimum of 15 hours per week.
 Fellows should indicate in their cover letter if they are available to work additional hours.
 Remote work will be permitted on occasion; however, the fellow should expect to come to the office 1-2 days a week.

 Fall Fellowships begin in mid-September and end by mid-December

 Spring Fellowships began in January and end by mid-May